gAlleb/voidTemplates/README.md

 - run sudo xbps-install --repository hostdir/binpkgs <packageName>

 # !NOTE!
-## Open the template file and read its contents before installing, this is a best practice for all software you aregetting from someone else.
+## Open the template file and read its contents before installing, this is a best practice for all software you are getting from someone else.
 Always understand what is happining, what is being installed, and make sure it is what you want to do.